Isomorphisms of bi-Cayley graphs on generalized quaternion groups: Non-isomorphic bi-Cayley graphs

-\begin{lem} All inequivalent irreducible $\mathbb{C}$-representations of $\mathrm{Q}_{4n}$ are characterized in Table~\ref{table:n odd} when $n$ is odd and in Table~\ref{table:n even} otherwise, where $i$ is the imaginary unit and $\omega=e^{\pi i/n}$ is the $2n$-th root of unity. \end{lem}

-In Table~\ref{table:n odd} and Table~\ref{table:n even}, the first column are notations of representations, and the second and third column list the image of $a^k$ and $ba^k$ under each corresponding representation, respectively.
+\begin{lem} \cite[Lemma~2.3]{HuangLi} All inequivalent irreducible $\mathbb{C}$-representations of $\mathrm{Q}_{4n}$ are characterized in Table~\ref{table:n odd} when $n$ is odd and in Table~\ref{table:n even} otherwise, where $i$ is the imaginary unit and $\omega=e^{\pi i/n}$ is the $(2n)$-th root of unity.
+(The first column of both tables are notation of representations, and the last two columns list the image of $a^k$ and $ba^k$ under the representation in the corresponding row.) \end{lem}